vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 65

-The general definition also holds good that Substance is the Abode of Attributes (Gunâ- "š-raya).
+The general definition also holds good that Substance is the Abode of Attributes (Gunâ- "ś-raya).

-The Substances (then) are Six:-(1) Prakṛti or Matter, (2) Kāla or Time, (3) Šudda-satva or Pure Matter, (4) Dharmabhūta-Jñāna or attributive consciousness, (5) Jiva or Soul, and (6) Išvara or God.100
+The Substances (then) are Six:-(1) Prakṛti or Matter, (2) Kāla or Time, (3) Śudda-satva or Pure Matter, (4) Dharmabhūta-Jñāna or attributive consciousness, (5) Jiva or Soul, and (6) Iśvara or God.100

 These (Six Substances) are divisible into two classes, Jada or Inert, and A-jaḍa or non-inert (ie., Self-luminous).